LouisYC123/growthleads-tech-task/README.md

     password: <the password you chose in the above .env file>
     port: 5432
     ```
+- pip install dbt-core, then `cd dbt/growth_leads` and run `dbt deps`
+    - Note: This last step is a temporary workaround as I couldnt get airflow to automatically run dbt deps

 ## Usage
 - The pipeline assumes an architecture that has a data landing zone (such as an S3 bucket in a production environment) and an external process that dumps data in that landing zone each day.